malacandrian/malacandrian.github.io/_posts/2016-07-19-I want to be the very best.md

 >**Quinns:** There is something I find kind of floofy about the Pokémon fiction that this is making clear.
 I've always wondered, in the world of Pokémon ... if you want to be the best, the reality of Pokémon would be so grim.
 Because you have tens of thousands of kids all trying to be the best, and none of them can be the best Pokémon Go tells you that in real life, Pokémon would be a horrible grind where everyone is racing to get ahead.
 >
 >**Matt:** I can't do anything in it, every time I go to a Gym I always have a look at the level of the things in it, and I'm like "yeah, I can't do that".
-It's kind of weird actually, *it's antithical to what Pokémon is about*
+It's kind of weird actually, *it's antithetical to what Pokémon is about*
 >
 >**Kezia:** That's the fantasy, they play into the fantasy, the classic childhood empowerment fantasy.
 >